-A member of staff who is approached by a child should listen positively and try to reassure them.
-They cannot promise complete confidentiality and should explain that they may need to pass information to other professionals to help keep the child or other children safe.
+All members of staff know that if they are approached by a child, they must listen positively and try to reassure them.
+They cannot promise complete confidentiality and should explain that they need to pass information to other professionals to help keep the child and/or other children safe.
 The degree of confidentiality should always be governed by the need to protect the child.

-Additional consideration needs to be given to children with communication difficulties and for those whose preferred language is not English.
-It is important to communicate with them in a way that is appropriate to their age, understanding and preference.
+Additional consideration is given to children with communication difficulties and for those whose preferred language is not English.
+Staff recognise the importance of communicating with them in a way that is appropriate to their age, understanding and preference.

-All staff should know who the DSL is and who to approach if the DSL is unavailable.
+All staff should know who the DSL team are and who to approach if the DSL is unavailable.
 All staff have the right to make a referral to the C-SPA or Police directly and should do this if, for whatever reason, there are difficulties following the agreed protocol, for example, they are the only adult on the school premises at the time and have concerns about sending a child home.